ShaneHarvey/specifications/source/transactions/transactions.rst

 .. code:: typescript

     {
-        insert : “test”,
+        insert : "test",
         documents : [{}],
         lsid : { id : <UUID> }
         txnNumber: NumberLong(1),
-        // The ‘level’ is optional, supported values are “local”, “majority”
+        // The "level" is optional, supported values are "local", "majority"
-        // and “snapshot”. ‘afterClusterTime’ is only present in causally
+        // and "snapshot". "afterClusterTime" is only present in causally
         // consistent sessions.
         readConcern : {
-            level : “snapshot”,
+            level : "snapshot",
             afterClusterTime : Timestamp(42,1)
         },
         startTransaction : true,
         autocommit : false
     }

-The session transitions to the “transaction in progress” state after completing the first command within a transaction — even on error.
+The session transitions to the "transaction in progress" state after completing the first command within a transaction — even on error.

 Constructing any other command within a transaction